-Prevent or reduce the discharge of pollutants to storm water from vehicle and equipment cleaning by using off-site facilities, washing in designated, contained areas only, eliminating discharges to the storm drain by infiltrating or recycling the wash water, and/or training employees and subcontractors.
+Prevent or reduce the discharge of pollutants to stormwater from vehicle and equipment washing and steam cleaning by using off-site facilities, washing in designated, contained areas only, eliminating discharges to the storm drain by infiltrating or recycling the wash water, and training employees and subcontractors.

-- Use off-site commercial washing businesses as much as possible.
-Washing vehicles and equipment outdoors or in areas where wash water flows onto paved surfaces or into drainage pathways can pollute storm water.
-If you wash large number of vehicles or pieces of equipment, consider conducting this work at an off-site commercial business.
+- ▶ Use off-site commercial washing and steam cleaning businesses as much as possible.
+Washing vehicles and equipment outdoors or in areas where wash water flows onto paved surfaces or into drainage pathways can pollute stormwater.
+If you wash a large number of vehicles or pieces of equipment, consider conducting this work at an off-site commercial business.
 These businesses are better equipped to handle and dispose of the wash waters properly.
-Performing this work off-site can also be economical by eliminating the need for a separate washing operation at your site. - If washing must occur on-site, use designated, bermed wash areas to prevent wash water contact with storm water, creeks, rivers, and other water bodies.
-The wash area can be sloped for wash water collection and subsequent infiltration into the ground. - Use as little water as possible to avoid having to install erosion and sediment controls for the wash area.
+Performing this work off-site can also be economical by eliminating the need for a separate washing operation at your site. - ▶ If washing must occur on-site, use designated, bermed wash areas to prevent wash water contact with stormwater, creeks, rivers, and other water bodies.
+The wash area can be sloped for wash water collection and subsequent infiltration into the ground. - ▶ Use as little water as possible to avoid having to install erosion and sediment controls for the wash area.
 Use phosphate-free biodegradable soaps.
 Educate employees and subcontractors on pollution prevention measures.
 Do not permit steam cleaning on-site.
 Steam cleaning can generate significant pollutant concentrations.

-- Even phosphate-free, biodegradable soaps have been shown to be toxic to fish before the soap degrades - Sending vehicles/equipment off-site should be done in conjunction with Stabilized Construction Entrance
+- ► Even phosphate-free, biodegradable soaps have been shown to be toxic to fish before the soap degrades. - Sending vehicles/equipment off-site should be done in conjunction with Stabilized Construction Entrance.
+(See BMP in the Construction Section). - ► The measures outlined in this fact sheet are insufficient to address all the environmental impacts and compliance issues related to steam cleaning.

-· Minimal, some berm repair may be necessary
+▶ Minimal, some berm repair may be necessary.